Tuition and Fees (Undergraduate)

 Estimated Annual Undergraduate Expenses

 - Note: Tuition and fees are fixed items of cost.
-The rates listed above are for Undergraduate students in a degree program.
+The rates listed are for Undergraduate students in a degree program.
 Tuition and fee rates for Distance Education courses are billed based on the student's affiliation, see the Student Services Center website for full details.

 - Health Insurance is billed unless you waive out of the program each semester.
 For more information, visit the Student Health website.